Getting Started in Jerry's Colonies

 Plagues

 Plagues can infect a colony, applying Weakness III to citizens for 20 minutes.
-World admins can adjust how often plagues occur
+World admins can adjust how often plagues occur.

 Server Moderation

-Each colony protects a a 100 block radius around each of its flags.
+Each colony protects a 100 block radius around each of its flags.
 Non-members cannot break blocks inside this area unless admins configure otherwise.
 Server admins use the Moderation Tool (an admin-only item) to manage colonies and tweak addon settings.

 The Mod Tool Item